 If you love gardening and design, don’t miss the adjoint garden shop Blå Spaden which is stocked with the dreamiest selection of handmade new and vintage pots, as well as Japanese garden tools, the desirable workwear jackets from Vetra and an extensive collection of pelargoniums in the next door greenhouse.

 The Mandelman family will inspire visitors with their sustainable farm.
 Expect blooming crops, fika bread and the romantic setting of a life lived after the seasons.

 Enjoy a freshly brewed cup of coffee with a traditional almond or cinnamon scroll, and leave with a bag of fresh vegetables for dinner from the shop.
-There’s animals to pet and feed.
-A must visit for the back to basics romantics and if you are traveling with children.
+There are animals to pet and feed.
+A must visit for the back to basics romantics and if you are travelling with children.